CGrassin/kicad-pinout-generator/README.md

 2. Run the plugin by using the toolbar button or the Plugins menu,
 3. Choose the desired format with the drop-down menu and copy-paste the result!

-**This plugins only gives useful ouput if the pins have net names.** Use labels in the schematic editor to give the nets a human-readable name.
+**This plugins only gives useful output if the pins have net names.** Use labels in the schematic editor to give the nets a human-readable name.

-Note: in the generated code, both unconnected and power nets are ignored (commented in the ouput).
+Note: in the generated code, both unconnected and power nets are ignored (commented in the output).

-For C/C++ and Python format, there is a checkbox to use the pin name istead of pin number as the variable value.
+For C/C++ and Python format, there is a checkbox to use the pin name instead of pin number as the variable value.
 When checked, a filter can also be entered:
 * If the filter is left empty, the full pin name is used.
 * If something is entered, the plugin looks for this in the pin name, and extract the number after this string.
 For instance, if a pin name is "GPIO64/SPI", entering "GPIO" as filter will result in "64" in the output.